 Transparency and Impartiality

-The ultimate function of a CoA is to ensure a product’s content matches what was advertised.
+The ultimate function of a CoA is to ensure a product’s content matches what was advertised, particularly with regard to potency and safety.
 As such the first element to consider when reading a CoA is who the test was conducted by.
 This information can be found at the top of the first page.